Tornado outbreak of April 19–22, 2011: April 22

+The following day on April 22, 1:00 AM CDT (06:00 UTC) the Storm Prediction Center (SPC) issued a widespread slight risk area spanning from central Texas to western Ohio, alongside a large 2% tornado risk for most of Missouri, Illinois, Indiana and northwestern Kentucky, as one of the two short-wave troughs was forecasted to weaken as it entered Wyoming from the northeast.
+Meanwhile the leading trough was expected to become even further perturbated, evolving into a 500-millibar low pressure area over northwestern South Dakota by 1:00 PM CDT (18:00 UTC) and accelerate to the east-northeast.
+Lee cyclogenesis over southeastern Colorado was forecasted to lift northeastwards along a strengthening front extending from southern Kansas to western Illinois, evolving into a triple point cyclone for the occluded surface low associated with the upper trough over South Dakota.
+At the same time, a cold front was forecasted to sweep eastwards across Missouri, Illinois to Ohio, with it later stalling over northwest Texas to southeast Oklahoma as a secondary, and weaker low developed.
+Advection and mixing was expected to force the dry line move to the east across west-central Texas and southern Oklahoma by day.
+The cold front was forecasted to overtake the dry line in south-central Oklahoma towards the surface low, where the triple point should be set up soon.
+As a result, multiple rounds of thunderstorms were expected to affect portions of this area to the Ohio River Valley, with 1000–3000 J/kg of CAPE from southern Missouri to the Indiana/Ohio state border area.

 Severe weather once again developed across parts of the Midwest on April 22.
 The St. Louis metropolitan area was hit hardest by the storm system.
 An EF4 tornado tracked across the region.
-Severe effects occurred in several communities, including houses and other buildings destroyed in Bridgeton, Ferguson, Florissant, Hazelwood, Maryland Heights, New Melle, and other communities.
-The tornado caused extensive damage to numerous facilities at St. Louis Lambert International Airport, with injuries reported; airplanes were damaged from the high winds and terminal windows blew out.
+Severe effects occurred in several communities, including houses and other buildings destroyed in Bridgeton, Ferguson, Florissant, Hazelwood and Maryland Heights, Missouri, but also in Granite City, Illinois.
+Another tornado nearby struck areas near New Melle, Missouri.
+The EF4 tornado caused extensive damage to numerous facilities at St. Louis Lambert International Airport, with injuries reported; airplanes were damaged from the high winds and terminal windows blew out.
 American Airlines claimed four of their jets were damaged, two significantly.
 The airport was closed for days after the tornado.
-The EF4 tornado rating was based on finding of leveled houses in Bridgeton.
+The EF4 rating was based on finding of a leveled house in Bridgeton.
 Following assessments by the local National Weather Service, it was determined that a single tornado tracked for 21.3 mi through parts of Missouri and Illinois.
 It reached a maximum width of 0.4 mi.
 Elsewhere, there were several reported tornadoes, including an EF2 which tracked through Henderson, Webster, and Union counties.

-April 23–24

-Scattered tornadoes were reported across the United States, but most were weak or remained over open country.
-However, one EF2 tornado struck the town of Bardwell, Kentucky.
-Another EF2 tornado destroyed airplane hangars near Cairo, Illinois.
-Tornadoes were not part of the same weather system as the earlier tornadoes; they were part of a weather system that led to the 2011 Super Outbreak.